KaishinShaw/ProteoNexus/paper/Part2.md

-## Case Study: Comprehensive Analysis of Dementia-Associated Protein Pathways Using ProteoNexus
+## Case Study: Analysis of Dementia-Associated Protein Pathways Using ProteoNexus

 To demonstrate the analytical capabilities and biological insights afforded by ProteoNexus, we conducted a comprehensive investigation of dementia, a complex neurodegenerative disorder with multifactorial etiology.
 This case study illustrates how the platform enables systematic exploration of protein-mediated pathways linking diverse risk factors to disease outcomes.